 If you share this writer’s memory of older debit cards, you probably don’t miss them.
 You could use them in far fewer places than credit cards.
 If you wanted to make a purchase in most stores but didn’t have a credit card, you needed to drop by an ATM first.
 In the beginning, in fact, these were called ATM cards, not debit cards, because accessing ATMs was all they could do.
 (Rumor has it that ATM cards still exist.
 The writer can’t recall when he last saw one, though.)

 Times have certainly changed.
 Today’s debit cards look (and act) very much like credit cards.
 They might have the word “debit” printed on them or even the word “checking.”
 Aside from this, they could easily be mistaken for credit cards.
-They’ll typically include a Visa or MasterCard logo.
-Debit cards have the same magnetic strip on the back and the same EMV (Europay, MasterCard, and Visa) chip on the front.
+They’ll typically include a Visa or Mastercard logo.
+Debit cards have the same magnetic strip on the back and the same EMV (Europay, Mastercard, and Visa) chip on the front.
 They’ll have a card number that’s 16 digits long, just like credit cards.
 And you’ll be able to use them almost everywhere you can use a credit card.

-So, when it comes to ease of use and convenience, today’s debit cards rank right up there with credit cards.
+In summary, then, when it comes to ease of use and convenience, today’s debit cards rank right up there with credit cards.
 Both streamline online and in-store purchases.
 Each produces a record of transactions that can help you understand and improve your spending habits.
 But they’re not completely alike.
 And neither is the same as cash.

 So, what are the pros of using debit cards?
 What advantages do they have over credit cards?
 Over cash and checks?
 Let’s find out.

-Debit card advantages
+Debit card advantages: introduction